SuperPWA/super-progressive-web-apps/readme.txt

 * Enhancement: Improved the file and folder naming, organization, and inline documentation for better readability.
 * Enhancement: Force https on all assets and dependencies solving the problem of http:// URLs in manifest and service worker once and for all.
 * Enhancement: Relative URL for manifest for out of the box compatibility with CDN's.
+* Enhancement: Removed forcing of trailing slash on manifest and service worker URLs for better compatibility.

 = 1.5 =
 * Date: 18.March.2018